JoernSchimmelpfeng/askme/README.md

 AskMe Projekt

 Base project for programming courses at the DHBW.
-Based on Micronaut and Java/Kotlin/Groovy
+Based on Micronaut and Java/Kotlin
+Unit Testing is based on the Spock test framework using Groovy.

 More infos